taylorhakes/painless/README.md

 - Easy to learn
 - Works with ES6/Babel, Promises, Async/Await, Generators, Callbacks, Observables, Streams,  Processes,  out of the box
 - No Globals
-- Great diffs on errors
+- Great diffs on errors (Shows only differences.
+Very helpful on large objects)
 - Really fast
 - Easy to debug (Tests are just basic node processes.
 No subprocesses or threads)
 - Comes bundled with assertions and mocking (Chai and Sinon)